 Sort and List Your Bills

-Organizing your bill paying begins with understanding your cash flow - both the money coming in and the money going out.
+Organizing your bill-paying begins with understanding your cash flow - both the money coming in and the money going out.
 Organizing your finances is an ongoing task, but like deep cleaning your house, once you have set up the framework, you should only need to maintain regular updates.
-You will need to find the system that works for you.
-Designate a certain amount of money each week for unforeseen expenses (eating lunch out for example), gasoline, grocery and other miscellaneous expenses.
-These are not bills per se, but if you do not keep track of them they can impact your bill paying efforts.
+Designate a certain amount of money each week for unforeseen expenses (eating lunch out, for example), gasoline, grocery, and other miscellaneous expenses.
+These are not bills per se, but they can impact your bill-paying efforts if you do not keep track of them.
+You can also try a few budgeting tips like:

 Learning how to organize bill paying is a difficult and time-consuming task initially.
-The investment of time and effort pays off, however, by becoming easy to maintain and keeping your money management on track.
+However, the investment of time and effort pays off by becoming easy to maintain and keeping your money management on track.